ganesharun237/NLP_AT3/README.md

-POS Tagging was performed on the tweets to extraxt only the nouns of tweets as it was proven from previous research that Topic Modelling on Nouns improves the Topic coherence.
-Once the nouns of Tweets was extracted Topic Modelling one the nouns of tweets was done using GSDMM model.
+POS Tagging was performed on the Elon-Musk tweets dataset to extraxt only the nouns of tweets as it was proven from previous research that Topic Modelling on Nouns improves the Topic coherence.
+Once the nouns of Tweets was extracted Topic Modelling on the nouns of tweets was done using GSDMM model.